 Because WWU has strong biblical languages program, graduates are prepared for a career in translation.

 Have you ever been curious what the ancient Biblical world was like?
-This is your chance--a once in a life time chance to follow not only in the footsteps of Jesus, but also Moses, the Apostle Paul, and even John the Revelator!
-Students travel to Israel, Jordan, Egypt, and Turkey (ancient Asia Minor) with Dr. Carl Cosaert and Dr. Paul Dybdahl.
+This is your chance, a once-in-a-lifetime chance to follow in the footsteps of Jesus, Moses, the Apostle Paul, and even John the Revelator!
+Students travel to Israel, Jordan, Egypt, and Turkey (ancient Asia Minor) with Dr. Carl Cosaert and other School of Theology Faculty.
 Imagine visiting Cairo, Jerusalem, the Mount of Olives, Jericho, Nazareth, Ephesus, Laodicea, and more!

-Every year 10 students are involved in the pastor mentoring program that places students in local church settings in the Walla Walla Valley and the Tri-Cities, working with active pastors in order to gain practical experience.
+Every year 10 students are involved in the pastor mentoring program. which places students in local church settings in the Walla Walla Valley and the Tri-Cities, working with active pastors to gain practical experience.
 Students participating in this project (typically during their junior year) work at least seven hours a week, and one of these hours must be direct interaction with the pastor.
 This practical experience is a requirement for all our theology majors.

-Looking for other internship opportunites and hands-on experience?
+Looking for other internship opportunities and hands-on experience?
 See how the Student Development Center can help you >

-The purpose of Theology Club is to provide social activities that allow its members to associate together, become better acquainted with the School of Theology faculty, and to foster a closer relationship with God.
-Although the club is composed primarily of Theology and Religion majors, it also includes people of different majors who share a similar interest in spiritual fellowship.
+The purpose of Theology Club is to provide social activities that allow members to associate together, become better acquainted with the School of Theology faculty, and foster a closer relationship with God.
+Although the club is composed primarily of Theology and Religion majors, it also includes students of different majors who share a similar interest in spiritual fellowship.

 Theology Sabbath School